Nomads in 2026: Genki vs SafetyWing – Which Travel Insurance Wins?

 2. Deductibles, Pre-conditions & Maximum Coverage

-Deductibles and pre-conditions
+Deductibles and Health pre-conditions

 InsuranceDeductiblePre-conditionMaximumRepatriation

-² Per insurance period
+³ Per insurance year

 3. Extreme Sports and Pregnancy